wasp-lang/wasp/web/docs/data-model/prisma-file.md

 Wasp will take the `datasource` you write and use it as-is.

 There are some rules you need to follow:
-- You can only use `"postgresql"` or `"sqlite"` as the `provider` because Wasp only supports PostgreSQL and SQLite databases.
+- You can only use `"postgresql"` or `"sqlite"` as the `provider` because Wasp only supports PostgreSQL and SQLite databases for now.
 - You must set the `url` field to `env("DATABASE_URL")` so that Wasp can work properly with your database.

 ### The `generator` blocks